 4. How do healthcare quality standards differ between countries?

 Quality standards vary considerably across countries, reflecting differences in healthcare system structure, funding models, regulatory frameworks, and patient population characteristics.
-However, international organizations such as the OECD, the World Health Organization, and the European Observatory on Health Systems and Policies have worked to develop common indicator sets that allow cross-country comparisons.
+However, international organizations such as the OECD and the World Health Organization have worked to develop common indicator sets that allow cross-country comparisons.
 Despite this, direct comparisons still require careful interpretation, as differences in data collection methods and case mix can affect results.

-5. Can small clinics realistically implement quality measurement programmes?
+5. Can small clinics realistically implement quality measurement programs?

 Yes.
 While large hospital systems may have dedicated quality improvement teams and sophisticated data infrastructure, small clinics can implement practical quality measurement using simpler tools.
 Starting with a small number of high-priority indicators, collecting patient feedback through brief surveys, and reviewing adverse events or near-misses regularly are all achievable steps.
 Practice management software platforms such as Medesk can support smaller practices by centralizing clinical data and making it easier to track key metrics over time.